pierrepnguyen/ngonlikemoms/README.md

 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
 A recipe web app where you can create, read, update, & delete new recipes.
 This is the deployment module project for Multiverse.
+This project is deployed using [Netlify](https://docs.netlify.com/).
+Any information and documentation will be on their website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>